m-lab/website/_pages/faq.md

 # M-Lab's tests and data

 {% capture accordion_entry_1 %}
 Right now, people can use tests to measure their broadband speed, analyze application performance, and run diagnostics.
-The most commonly run test is the Network Diagnostic Test (NDT), which provides metrics such as upload speed, download speed, and round trip time, and as well as other data points that help to understand speed and throughput issues on your connection.
-To read about all of the tests available on the platform, please visit our [tests page]({{ site.baseurl}}/tests).
+The most commonly run test is the Network Diagnostic Test (NDT), which provides metrics such as upload speed, download speed, and round trip time, as well as other data points that help to measure speed and throughput issues on your connection.
+To read about all of the tests available on the platform, please visit our [tests page]({{ site.baseurl}}/tools/ndt/).
 {% endcapture %}

 {% capture accordion_entry_2 %}